 - 1. Regular Student: Students who are officially admitted. - 2.
 Conditional Student: Students who do not pass the entrance examination are only permitted to enroll in up to 4 courses. - 3.
-Audit student: Students who register in classes without enrolling in any program.
+Audit student: Students who meet the MACS Admission Qualification #1 and #2 (on page 9) may apply to audit MACS courses up to 8 courses without enrolling in any program.
+The audit fee is \$100.00 per course.